Article

 5. Consider accounts for your family

-With inflation taking a huge bite out of spending power and perhaps more tax rises ahead, it is more important than ever to ensure your finances are as tax efficient as possible.
+With inflation taking bites out of spending power and more tax rises ahead, it is more important than ever to ensure your finances are as tax efficient as possible.

 If you are married or in a civil partnership, it’s possible to organise your affairs efficiently so that tax-free allowances are maximised.
-Using ISAs a couple can shelter up to £40,000 each year from tax.
+By using two ISA limits a couple can shelter up to £40,000 each year from tax.
 Transfers between spouses and civil partners are tax free so you can shuffle any money earmarked for investing between you and make the most of the ISA allowances.
-There are more of our tax saving tips here.

 6. Pensions are also an option